forfuture29/Udacity_DQN_Navigation/README.md

 # Udacity_DQN_Navigation

-The goal of this project is to solve the Banana Environment from Unity Engine with details as below:
+The goal of this project is to solve the Banana Environment from Unity Engine with the tasks as follows:

 Task : Collect yellow banana as many as possible